The Small Business Growth Blog

 1. Keeping Customers.
 If running a business online which may also be offline or an ecommerce store, how are you ensuring you are not losing your visitors.
 These potential customers need to be drawn in.
 For example; if a customer has come close to buying what stopped them?
 Or if they have items in a basket then why did they abandon that basket?
 Move through the buyers journey to ensure you are not missing a step or process.
 Stay in commuincation to encourage them to come back and finish the transaction.
 1) Perform this action yourself – become the buyer.
 2) Hire an expert or company to help you cover all bases to minimize loss and maximize sales.
 3) Use Clearpay, Paypal & other options to ensure the customer has choices & completes a purchase.

-2. Losing Customers.
+2. Losing Offline Customers.
 Why do you lose potential offline customers?
 Why are they going elsewhere?
 What can you do to attract them back?
 Talk to them and create a solution to bring them back.
 Look at businesses around you to see what others do to keep customers.
 1) Look at foot fall and the numbers of shoppers each day.
 2) Do you need a new shop fitting or an interior designer?
 3) Monitor the numbers – and look for repeating patterns, try reverse engineering a service or strategy that is from competition, to see how it achieves results.
 This is a valuable tool for understanding competitors’ approaches, and for improving existing products, and identifying opportunities for innovation where required.
 Master ALL these metrics: This means Cash flow, Net profit margin, Sales revenue, Cycle time reduction, Gross margin, Customer satisfaction, Customer retention, customer lifetime value, cost savings, quality improvement, data quality, Accuracy, timeliness, completeness, consistency.

 • 3 copies of your data